-- Main papers report developments, provoke new thinking and chronicle the history of Lean Construction in a manner that is readily accessible to reflective practitioners and clients of the Architecture, Engineering, and Construction (AEC) Industry and AEC students and faculty.
+- Main papers report developments, provoke new thinking and chronicle the history of Lean construction in a manner that is readily accessible to reflective practitioners and clients of the architecture, engineering and construction (AEC) industries, AEC students and faculty.

 - A3 reports can summarise research by practitioners or academics.

 All papers are peer reviewed by an international panel of academics, practitioners and consultants.
-Co-edited by Prof Tariq Abdelhamid (USA) and Alan Mossman (UK) the Journal aims to provide quality research by academics, practitioners and others in a form that is accessible to reflective practitioners as well as academics.
+Co-edited by Prof Tariq Abdelhamid (USA) and Alan Mossman (UK), the Lean Construction Journal aims to provide quality research by academics, practitioners and others in a form that is accessible to reflective practitioners as well as academics.

-As LCJ is a web-based journal, once a paper has completed its progress through the review process it is published immediately.
+As the LCJ is web-based, once a paper has completed its progress through the review process it is published immediately.

 If you have any ideas that would improve the journal, please email the editors.